shaardie/blog.haardiek.org/plotting-sentinel-5p-data.md

     --mode Offline --product 'L2__NO2___' data/S5P_OFFL_L2__NO2____
 ```

-I chose to use nitrogen dioxide and New Year's Eve, since I hoped to find a lot of pollution from the fireworks.
+For this example, I chose to download nitrogen dioxide concentrations on New Year's Eve, in hope of finding a clear pattern of the air pollution from the fireworks on that day (but see for yourself at the end of this post).

-The result should look like this
+The result from the download should look like this:

 ```bash
 $ ls data/S5P_OFFL_L2__NO2____